-Adam made me this cutting board for Christmas – there is something so much more intrinsically beautiful in a gift that is made versus bought.
-He’s a little protective of it, though, re-sanding the surface every now and again to maintain the smooth, glassy finish.
+Adam made me this cutting board.
+There is something so much more intrinsically beautiful in a gift that is made versus bought.
+He’s a little protective of it, though, re-sanding the surface every now and then to maintain the smooth, glassy finish.
 I’ve even been gently reproached for allowing strawberry hulls to sit too long on its surface.
-Once, he caught me washing it with a touch of soap and the kindest sort of lecture ensued.
-Soap is a cutting board no-no. Unfortunately, old habits die hard.

-This change also coincides with another.
+This change coincides with another, perhaps even more important.
 In the last year-and-a-half since Cecil was born we have become increasingly aware of the distance that separates us from our kinfolk, the sweet people who love us and our son the most.
-What was fun and independent in our 20’s – moving to the mountains, living the outdoorsy dream – has begun to feel incomplete in our 30’s, like we’re missing out on some of the good stuff in life.
 As we’ve talked, and talked, and talked some more about this decision, it has become abundantly clear that the time is now.
 Everything all at once.

 At the end of July, with quiet enthusiasm and measured certainty, we will move back to the Oklahoma hills where Adam was born.